KanekaLanguage/heroku-web/user/pages/01.home/_highlights/features.md

 menu: Highlights
 class: big
 features:
-	- header: Crazy Fast
+	# - header: Crazy Fast
-	  text: "Performance is not just an after thought, we baked it in from the start!"
+	#   text: "Performance is not just an after thought, we baked it in from the start!"
-	  icon: fighter-jet
+	#   icon: fighter-jet
-    - header: Easy to build
+    - header: Easy
-      text: "Simple text files means Grav is trivial to install, and easy to maintain."
+      text: "Intended for users of any age, and level of seriousness from child to rocket scientist."
       icon: database
-    - header: Awesome Technology
+    - header: Modular
       text: "Grav employees best-in-class technologies such as Twig, Markdown &amp; Yaml"
       icon: cubes
-    - header: Super Flexible
+    - header: Flexible
-      text: "From the ground up, with many plugin hooks, Grav is extremely extensible"
+      text: "From the ground up, the system is meant to be expressive... one day capable of expressing anything at all."
       icon: puzzle-piece
 ---

-## Built on top of Greatness
+## Kaneka is a modular language for mechanical expression.
-### Four core tenants keep Grav focused
+### Very simple instances of *mechanical semantics* combine to create increasingly abstract functionality.

-We believe the best recipe to make something great, is to bake with [quality ingredients](#) and add dollops of [cool stuff](#).
+Somewhere at the intersection of "Lego", japanese wood "Joinery" and mathematical "Combinatorics", lies **kaneka**.
+Use the [Library](library) to leverage others ideas and build [cool stuff](gallery).